Your A to Z Guide for Cybersecurity Terms

 The secret value that an encryption algorithm uses to regulate the encryption and decryption process.
 A key is an integer whose binary digit length serves as its definition.
 In general, more security is offered by keys with larger lengths.

 An endpoint is anything that is the starting or ending point of any communication on a computer.
-Simply put, any physical device that can be connected to a network.

 Endpoint management is the practice of authenticating and supervising the access rights of endpoint devices to a network and applying security policies that prevent any external or internal threats posed by that access.

-Recommended Articles:
+Recommended Reading:

 "Exfiltration" has a James Bond sound to it, but it's just a fancy word for an intentional data breach.
 It occurs when a malicious actor or program exfiltrates, or transfers, confidential information to an unauthorized location.
 Exfiltration can be done by both internal and external parties, so preventing it requires a combination of DLP (Data Loss Prevention) and XDR monitoring (Extended Detection & Response), with emphasis on BIOCs.